Wiredbrat/Wiredbrat/README.md

-# 👋 Hi, I’m Wiredbrat
+# 👋 Hi, My name is Atul Verma

 I'm a passionate **Frontend Developer** with a hunger and curiosity to learn and grow every day.
 I thrive on building engaging, performant web experiences using modern technologies.